-Azure Security Center Threat Intelligence Report
+Azure Security Center threat intelligence report

 What is a threat intelligence report?

-Security Center threat detection works by monitoring security information from your Azure resources, the network, and connected partner solutions.
+Security Center threat protection works by monitoring security information from your Azure resources, the network, and connected partner solutions.
 It analyzes this information, often correlating information from multiple sources, to identify threats.
 For more information, see How Azure Security Center detects and responds to threats.

 - Attacker’s identity or associations (if this information is available)